PorkyProductions/UA-detect/docs/error-codes.md

 - 400
 - 500
 - 600
+  - 601: This means that the device is not a mobile device.
 - 700
 - 800
   - 801: The `doNotTrack` value could not be determined from the user's browser.